Deformations of Non-K\"ahler Hyperbolicity Notions and Modifications of Degenerate Balanced Manifolds: Balanced hyperbolic manifolds

 due to the compactness of $\widetilde{H}$, yielding a contradiction.
-Hence, $\pi_1(X)$ is infinite. \end{enumerate} \end{proof} \begin{rmk} \begin{enumerate} \item Note that the second part of Observation~\ref{97} does not really require the boundedness of $\alpha$, it only uses the $d$-exactness of $\widetilde{\omega}^{n-1}$. \item We can now infer that the converse of Proposition~\ref{96} does not hold.
-Indeed, Let $X$ be a compact degenerate balanced manifold, and consider $\mu:\widehat{X}\longrightarrow X$ to be the blow-up of $X$ at a point $x\in X$.
-Then the exceptional divisor $E:=\mu^{-1}(x)$ is a complex hypersurface in $\widehat{X}$, hence $\widehat{X}$ is \textbf{not} degenerate balanced due to Observation~\ref{97}.1.
-Furthermore, $\widehat{X}$ is not even balanced hyperbolic since $E\simeq\mathbb{P}^{n-1}$ (see \cite{marouani2023balanced}, Proposition 2.10). \end{enumerate} \end{rmk}
+Hence, $\pi_1(X)$ is infinite. \end{enumerate} \end{proof} \begin{rmk} \begin{enumerate} \item Note that Observation~\ref{97}.(2) does not require the boundedness of $\alpha$, it only uses the $d$-exactness of $\widetilde{\omega}^{n-1}$. \item We can now infer that the degenerate balanced property is not stable under smooth modifications.
+Indeed, let $X$ be a compact degenerate balanced manifold, and consider $\mu:\widehat{X}\longrightarrow X$ to be the blow-up of $X$ at a point $x\in X$.
+Then the exceptional divisor $E:=\mu^{-1}(x)$ is a complex hypersurface in $\widehat{X}$, hence $\widehat{X}$ is \textbf{not} degenerate balanced due to Observation~\ref{97}.(1).
+Furthermore, $\widehat{X}$ is not even balanced hyperbolic since $E\simeq\CP^{n-1}$ and $\CP^{n-1}$ cannot be embedded in $X$.
+More precisely, we have: \begin{prop}[\cite{marouani2023balanced}, Proposition 2.10] Let $X$ be a compact balanced hyperbolic manifold.
+Then there is no holomorphic map $f:\CP^{n-1}\longrightarrow X$ such that $f$ is non-degenerate at some point $x\in\CP^1$. \end{prop} \end{enumerate} \end{rmk} It is natural to ask about the converse: if $f:\widehat{X}\longrightarrow X$ is a smooth modification of compact complex manifolds with $\widehat{X}$ is degenerate balanced, then is $X$ degenerate balanced ?

+When dealing with smooth modifications of compact degenerate balanced manifolds, we adopt the following characterization: \begin{prop}[\cite{popovici2015aeppli}, Proposition 5.4] A compact complex manifold $X$ is degenerate balanced if and only if it admits no non-zero $d$-closed $(1,1)$-current $T\geq 0$. \end{prop} The first part of Observation~\ref{97} is actually a direct consequence of Proposition~\ref{95}, since the existence of a complex hypersurface $H\subset X$ naturally gives rise to the \emph{current of integration} over $H$: